Restoration

 On October 17, 2017, along with District 65 State Assemblymember Sharon Quirk-Silva, then California Governor Jerry Brown paid a visit to Fullerton to tour the Fox and consider it for funds through the Department of Parks and Recreation.
 The visit was a success, resulting in a State Grant awarded in the 2018-2019 fiscal year which will enable our next phase of work.

-The goal for Phase II is to be able to open the doors to the public for regular events without requiring daily permits.
+The goal for Phase II is to be able to open the doors to the public for special events and tours throughout the year.